It’s the ultimate fish supper that’s hard to resist.

 Keeping this in mind, performance should always be your main priority when you’re looking for the best fish fryer.

 And on that front, the presto is hard to beat.

-Despite being lightweight, it fries fish while maintaining a consistent hot temperature, has a short recovery time, and it's great value for money too.
+Despite being lightweight, it fries fish while maintaining a consistent hot temperature, has a short recovery time, and is great value for money.

 It’s not the biggest though, so if you’ve got a large number to feed the wantjoin could be just the job as it’s got a really big surface area and one of the highest maximum temperatures available.

 cocklesandmussels.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc., or its affiliates.